miclip/brave-answers-slack-gateway/README_DEVELOPERS.md

 7. cdk (AWS CDK): https://docs.aws.amazon.com/cdk/v2/guide/cli.html

 Copy the GitHub repo to your computer.
 Either:
-- use the git command: git clone https://github.com/aws-samples/amazon-q-slack-gateway.git
+- use the git command: git clone https://github.com/miclip/brave-answers-slack-gateway.git
-- OR, download and expand the ZIP file from the GitHub page: https://github.com/aws-samples/amazon-q-slack-gateway/archive/refs/heads/main.zip
+- OR, download and expand the ZIP file from the GitHub page: https://github.com/miclip/brave-answers-slack-gateway/archive/refs/heads/main.zip

 ## Deploy the solution

-Before starting, you need to have an existing, working Amazon Q application.
-If you haven't set one up yet, see [Creating an Amazon Q application](https://docs.aws.amazon.com/amazonq/latest/business-use-dg/create-app.html)

 ### 1. Initialize and deploy the stack